 The health benefits of juicing are immense for adults and children.

-Here are a few simple lessons to get you up and juicing quickly:
+Here are a few simple lessons to get you up and help you enjoy the benefits of juicing quickly:

 Lesson 1: Use pesticide free veggies.